pabloangusto/pabloangusto/README.md

 ### Glad to see you here!
-I'm a computer science student of the University of Zaragoza in Spain.
+I'm a computer engineering student of the University of Zaragoza in Spain.
 I am in my third year out of four of my university degree and I'm enthusiastic about programming.

 <br/>